coyotoid/gris/README.md

         over : [a b] -> [a b a]
     Resulting stack: [21]

-## to do (`iron`)

-- [x] type inference (needed for word definitions)
-  - still WIP, doesn't do the latent stack stuff the interpreter does, so the inferred effect for non-postfix code is wrong
+the type checker is broken though, and doesn't work with the latent stack like the interpreter does
-- [x] word definitions
-- [ ] latent stack transformation (lift from runtime to type checking)